 The main value of content comes with the information it offers.
 If it is a generic piece, no one is going to pay much attention to it.
 To attract a loyal audience, you need to give them something they cannot find in other places.
 And your experience in the industry is exactly what matters.

 Maybe you feel like you are not the best writer in the world, which is fine.
 But if you have a unique perspective that comes from years of work and deep knowledge, it is much more valuable than perfect sentencing.
-Giving the audience insight on what the field is actually about can make your blog stand out from any other competition.
+Starting with creating insightful blog article ideas and then giving the audience insight on what the field is actually about can make your blog stand out from any other competition.

 And it is especially valid for any specific or narrow topic, which is exactly what good blogs are known for.
 There are no world-class sites devoted to everything in the world.
 You probably build your brand and business around one specialization.
 That’s why you are exactly who knows best what to write about, how to approach the topic correctly, what gaps in the knowledge are there.
 When you have personal experience in the field, the best thing to do is share it with readers.
 After all, the quality of content is factor #1 in the success of content creation.